nazandre/thesis/centrality/README.md

 This folder provides codes and scripts used for the evaluation of our work on network centrality.

 In this thesis, we proposed a collection of distributed centrality-based leader algorithms, namely the k-BFS SumSweep, ABC-Center and PC2LE (Probabilistic-Counter based Central-Leader Election).
-We compare our algorithms to existing ones.
+We compare our algorithms to existing ones: BARYCENTER [1], MIN-ID [2], TBCE [3], [4] and [5].
+We adapted some of these algorithms to make them fit our target system (see thesis document for more details).

 ## Associated publications